Blendify/blender-manual/blender_docs/manual/files/linked_libraries.rst

    Instead of linking objects directly, it is often more useful to link in *collections*, which can be assigned to empties and moved, while maintaining the link to the original file.

-   It is also useful to be able to add/remove objects from the group (from within the library blend-file) without having to manage re-linking of multiple objects.
+   It is also useful to be able to add/remove objects from the collection (from within the library blend-file) without having to manage re-linking of multiple objects.